buchepalli-ramana-2/python-100days-bootcamp/Day-03/README.md

 ## Modulo Operator (%)
 - Modulo operator(%) between two numbers gives us the reminder.

+e.g:

-e.g: 9 % 3 = 0, 8 % 3 = 2
+    9 % 3 = 0, 8 % 3 = 2

-It is very useful to find out the given number is EVEN,ODD,PRIME number.
+It is very useful to find out the given number is EVEN, ODD, PRIME number.

 ## Logical Operators
 - You can combine different conditions using logical operators.